ansemb/dotfiles/README.md

 ```
 alias dotfiles='/usr/bin/git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'
 ```
-Checkout the actual content from the bare repository to your $HOME (if error, probably from setting the dotfiles on the same computer, remove then and type):
+checkout the actual content from the bare repository to your $HOME (if error, probably from setting the dotfiles on the same computer; remove the listed files and checkout again:
 ```
 dotfiles checkout
 ```
-Set the flag showUntrackedFiles to no on this specific (local) repository:
+set the flag showUntrackedFiles to 'no' on this specific (local) repository:
 ```
 dotfiles config --local status.showUntrackedFiles no
 ```

-Remove/ignore README.md
+remove/ignore README.md
 ```
 dotfiles config core.sparsecheckout true
 echo '/*' >> ~/.dotfiles/info/sparse-checkout